asdftd/route-decorators-api/README.md

   }
 }
 ```
-Could also be used without route parameters:
+Can also be used without route parameters:

 ```js
 class BaseTest {